ssu-humane/visual-gender-trait-politician/README.md

 Overall performance measured with Pearson's r measured against human perception values

-## Limitation
+## Potential Usange \& Limitation

+This model can be used to infer visual traits for unlabeled U.S. election campaign images, which can be collected from social media.
+Or, users could apply this model to election images in any other context.
+However, users should acknowledge its limitations and be cautious of its potential biases:

 - The model was trained based on the perceived trait values of crowdworkers; it could reflect underlying biases.
-- The training dataset was constructed from a single U.S. election; its performance could be not generalized for other elections.
+- The training dataset was constructed from a single U.S. election; its performance could be unsatisfactory for other elections.
 - Its prediction accuracy is not satisfactory for several traits, such as Ambitious and Qualified.

 ## Reference